kube-vip/kube-vip/docs/usage/kind/index.md

 ## Deploying KIND

-The documentation for KIND is fantastic and it's quickstart guide will have you up and running in no time -> [https://kind.sigs.k8s.io/docs/user/quick-start/](https://kind.sigs.k8s.io/docs/user/quick-start/)
+The documentation for KIND is fantastic and its [quick start](https://kind.sigs.k8s.io/docs/user/quick-start/) guide will have you up and running in no time.

 ## Find Address Pool for Kube-Vip